ppy/osu-wiki/wiki/Gameplay/Game_modifier/Bloom/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

-The **Bloom** mod progressively increases the cursor size as the combo builds up until it reaches the configured limit.
+The **Bloom** mod progressively increases the cursor size as the [combo](/wiki/Gameplay/Combo_(score_multiplier)) increases until it reaches the configured limit.
 Upon a [combobreak](/wiki/Gameplay/Judgement/Combobreak), the cursor returns to its original size.

 ## Customisation

 ![Bloom customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/BM.png)

 - **Max size at combo** (5–100, default: 50): The combo count at which the cursor reaches its maximum size.
-- **Final size multiplier** (5.0–15.0, default: 10.0): The multiplier applied to the cursor size when the combo reaches its maximum.
+- **Final size multiplier** (5.0–15.0, default: 10.0): The multiplier applied to the cursor size when the combo reaches the maximum value.

 [osu!]: /wiki/shared/mode/osu.png "osu!"